thekevinscott/UpscalerJS/examples/self-hosting-models/README.md

 :::note

-In this example, we'll be using the raw 2x `model.json` available via the `esrgan-slim` package to demonstrate.
+This example uses the raw 2x `model.json` available via the `esrgan-slim` package to demonstrate.

 :::